Frequently Asked Questions

 When will Arctic® apples be available for consumers?

-The first commercial Arctic® apple orchards were planted in 2015, but it takes a few years for newly-planted apple trees to produce much fruit.
-We expect small, test market quantities from the 2016 harvest, followed by a stepped commercial launch starting in 2017 and increasing availability each year thereafter.
+The first commercial Arctic® apple orchards were planted in 2015, and it takes a few years for newly-planted apple trees to produce much fruit.
+The commercial introduction of the first Arctic® apple products is anticipated in late 2017 in the U.S., and we encourage you to visit our website’s Find Our Apples section for the latest available details.

 How will I be able to find and identify Arctic® apples?

-We know apple lovers are eager to track down nonbrowning apples thanks to the Arctic Advantage™, so branding with our Arctic® name and logo will always clearly identify our Arctic® apples.
-And, you can keep track of when and where they’ll be available by following us on social media, signing up for our email or by keeping an eye on our Find Our Apples section!
+We know apple lovers are eager to track down nonbrowning apples thanks to the Arctic Advantage™ benefit, so branding with our Arctic® name and logo will always clearly identify our Arctic® apples.
+And, you can keep track of when and where they’ll be commercially available by following us on social media, signing up for our email list or by keeping an eye on our Find Our Apples section!

 Why do most apples turn brown when bitten, sliced or bruised in the first place?

 Apples contain an enzyme called polyphenol oxidase (PPO) that typically initiates a chemical reaction that causes browning when an apple is bitten, sliced, or bruised.
-No meaningful role identified for PPO in today’s apple production.
-In fact, PPO levels vary widely among different apple varieties and even Arctic® apples have some PPO – just not enough to initiate the browning reaction.
+No meaningful role has been identified for PPO in commercial apple production and unnecessary, superficial browning can mask a fruit’s true quality.
+PPO levels vary widely among different apple varieties and Arctic® apples have some PPO – just not enough to initiate the browning reaction.
+Fungal and bacterial contamination can also cause apple browning, even in Arctic® apples, which rot just like other apples.
+This means Arctic® varieties will still discolor if they go bad.

-Do Arctic® apples have the same nutrition as other apples?
+Are Arctic® apples just as nutritious as other apples?

 Yes!
 The nutritional content of Arctic® apple varieties has been rigorously analyzed to prove they are just as healthy as their browning counterparts.
 And, while the browning reaction typically “burns up” healthful content such as antioxidants and vitamin C when an apple is bitten, sliced, or bruised, this is not the case with Arctic® apples!